HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="power"></a>External power for playground

-De playground express heeft een poort voor een externe batterij.
-Als je een oplaadbare **Lithium Polymer** batterij gebruikt, zal deze opladen als de playground verbonden is met USB.
-De batterijen zijn **3.7 Volt**.
-De hoeveelheid **mAh** *(milli Ampere per uur)* bepaalt hoe lang de batterij meegaat.
-Kleinere batterijen hebben minder mAh.
+The playground express has a port for an external battery.
+If you use a rechargable **Lithium Polymer** battery, it will recharge if the playground is connected to USB.
+The batteries are **3.7 Volt**.
+The amount of **mAh** *(milli Ampere per hour)* determines how long the battery lasts.
+Smaller batteries have less mAh.

-> LET OP: dit geeft geen stroom aan de [crickit](../crickit/readme.md)!
-Als je een crickit hebt aangesloten, moet je de externe stroom van de crickit gebruiken.
+> NOTE: this does not power the [crickit](../crickit/readme.md)!
+If you have a crickit connected, you should use the crickit's external power.

 ![lipoly](./images/lipoly.png)